HEP-FCC/fcc-tutorials/developing-fcc-software/Edm4hepTransition.md

 EDM4HEP and FCCEDM can coexist, but for a frictionless transition, FCCEDM should be replaced completely as soon as possible.

-The following sections focus on the Gaudi-based framework FCCSW and explain how to transition the components of the datamodel
+The following sections focus on the Gaudi-based framework FCCSW and explain how to transition the components of the datamodel.
+The latest developments can be found on [this branch](https://github.com/HEP-FCC/FCCSW/tree/edm4hep) (PRs welcome).